wendyverdonk93/docs/content/integrations/accounting and bookkeeping/Unit4/_index.md

 ### Unit4 Import MultiSafepay

-If you would like to import a MultiSafapay accountant export, we would like to kindly ask you to visit our partner's website.
+If you would like to import a MultiSafepay accountant export, we would like to kindly ask you to visit our partner's website.
 [Unit4](https://www.unit4.com/nl/voor-klanten/support) will assist you directly in this.

 ### Accountant Report Export